aprakash0210/aprakash0210/README.md

 CS @ NC State, building AI/ML systems that create tangible impact for real users — not AI for its own sake.

-📫 LinkedIn · Portfolio · Email <!-- swap these in -->
+📫 LinkedIn · Portfolio · Email

 ##🚧 Currently building